-Although we had come to the end of the Canal du Nivernais, our canal walking was not finished.
+Although we had come to the end of the Canal du Nivernais, we had more canal walking tp do.

-On top of that we both had a monumental crop of blisters from pushing through the mud and long grass of the towpaths for the past week.
+On top of that we both had a monumental crop of blisters from pushing through the mud and the long wet grass of the towpaths for the past week.

-After a miserable night in the camping ground of Diou with rain and no dinner, we caught the morning bus to Digoin and spent two glorious days there, eating and sleeping.
+After a miserable night in the camping ground of Diou, with constant rain and no dinner, we caught the morning bus to Digoin and spent two glorious days there, eating and sleeping.

-We then moved by train to the handsome town of Moulins for two more delightful days, before going on to Nevers.
+We then moved by train to the handsome town of Moulins for two more delightful days, before going on, again by train, to Nevers.

 So we got a train to St-Julien-en-Genevois, a few kilometres from Geneva, and resumed our planned walk.